Yesterday, the winners were announced at the 34th Annual GLAAD Media Awards in Los Angeles.

-We are so proud that an episode of Dino Ranch was nominated for the Outstanding Children’s Programming GLAAD award!
+We are so proud that an episode of Dino Ranch has won the Outstanding Children’s Programming GLAAD award!

 The nominated episode is Adoptasaurus Rex:

 After Ma and Pa share the story of how siblings Min, Miguel, and Jon were adopted, the young ranchers are inspired to help two would-be daddy T-Rexes get an egg of their own.
 Of course, if you’ve ever tried to get close to a T-Rex (and who among us hasn’t?), you’ll know that it’s no easy feat!
 The kids must face multiple obstacles and a whole discouragement in achieving their task.

 But, spurred on by love of the dinos, they get creative and persevere.